Grade Appeal Process

 - To be considered in good academic standing and to be eligible for graduation, students must maintain a cumulative graduate grade point average (G.P.A.) of 3.0 or higher.

 - A minimum grade of "C-" must be earned in all courses taken as a graduate student.

 - Graduate students whose cumulative G.P.A. is less than 3.0 and greater or equal to 2.33 will be placed on provisional status.
 Students in provisional status for one or more semesters will be considered for either academic probation or dismissal.
-Student transcripts will not reflect being placed on provisional status.

 - Graduate students whose cumulative G.P.A. is less than 2.33 will be placed on academic probation and considered for dismissal.
-Student transcripts will permanently reflect being placed on academic probation.

 - Any graduate student, whether full-time or part-time, who does not register for course work for two consecutive semesters (excluding summer session) and who fails to request a leave of absence for that period, shall be automatically withdrawn from the College at the end of the second semester.

 - Graduate students whose professional behaviors are deemed to be deficient or inconsistent with those of their health science profession may be considered for professional behavioral probation.

 - A graduate student whose clinical performance is judged to be deficient or unsafe will be considered for clinical probation.